maro7tigre/cnc_frames_milling/README.md

    - Select active profiles for your project

 2. **Frame Setup Tab**
+   - Edit the right and left Gcode with references to the System variables.
    - Enter frame dimensions (height, width, door width)
    - Configure lock and hinge positions (manual or automatic)
-   - Set door orientation (left/right)
+   - Preview door orientation (left/right)
    - Adjust PM positions for optimal mounting

 3. **Generate Files Tab**